nickpetzoldcfc/company-lookup/README.md

 We're **not** expecting you to produce a perfect solution, but demonstrating awareness of a specific consideration is expected:

-#### Example - Observability:
+#### Example - Linting:

 **Expected**
-> Limited logging of request inputs and outputs
+> Require the use of a linting tool like Ruff for local development

 **Not Expected**
-> Comprehensive logging, tracing and auditing of the API
+> Fully configured implementation of Ruff with specific selection of rules to run

 ## Expectations